AdobeDocs/analytics.en/help/components/vrs/vrs-mobile-visit-processing.md

 # Context-aware sessions

-Context-aware sessions in virtual report suites change how Adobe Analytics calculates mobile visits.
-This article describes the processing implications of background hits and app launch events (both set by the mobile SDK) to how mobile visits are defined.
+Context-aware sessions in virtual report suites change how Adobe Analytics calculates visits from any device.
+This article also describes the processing implications of background hits and app launch events (both set by the mobile SDK) to how mobile visits are defined.

-You can define a visit any way you want without altering the underlying data, to match the way your visitors interact with your mobile apps.
+You can define a visit any way you want without altering the underlying data, to match the way your visitors interact with your digital experiences.

 ## Customer Perspective URL Parameter {#section_8B298006362341E3AC16A148422D1F65}